Go Outside and Play!

 - Hammer the flowers until they are flat.

 - Carefully peel off the waxed paper and remove the petals that remain.

 - If you made a t‐shirt or apron, soak it in salt water to make it permanent.

-Among Rhode Island Wildflowers has made available a selection of coloring pages for 60 Rhode Island Plant series of coloring pages based on the illustrations and text from Wild Flowers of the North-Eastern States by Ellen Miller and Margaret Christine Whiting, 1895.
-Each wild flower page includes information and a color photo of the plant along with updated family and nomenclature information.
+Among Rhode Island Wildflowers has made available a selection of coloring pages for 60 Rhode Island Plant series of coloring pages based on the illustrations and text from Wild Flowers of the North-Eastern States by Ellen Miller and Margaret Christine Whiting published in 1895.
+Each wild flower includes information and a color photo of the plant along with updated family and nomenclature information.
 The entire collection can be dowloaded or you download each plant individually.